You are here

-“…to increase the energy efficiency of dwellings owned or occupied by low-income persons, reduce their total residential energy expenditures, and improve their health and safety, especially low-income persons who are particularly vulnerable such as the elderly, the disabled, and children.”
+The Program’s primary purpose, established by law, is "…to increase the energy efficiency of dwellings owned or occupied by low-income persons, reduce their total residential energy expenditures, and improve their health and safety, especially low-income persons who are particularly vulnerable such as the elderly, the disabled, and children.”

 Weatherization differs in many ways from what is commonly referred to as "weatherizing your home."
 The latter involves low-cost improvements like adding weatherstripping to doors and windows to save energy.
 The Weatherization Assistance Program takes the "whole house weatherization” approach that analyzes all of the building systems—the building envelope, heating and cooling systems, electrical system, and electric baseload appliances—through the completion of an energy audit.

 Since the inception of the Program in 1976, more than 7 million households have received weatherization services.

 Learn about the history of the Weatherization Assistance Program.